arrowtype/shantell-sans/README.md

 # Shantell Sans

-A custom font based on the handwriting of the artist [Shantell Martin](https://shantellmartin.art/).
+Shantell Sans, from [Shantell Martin](https://shantellmartin.art/), is a marker-style font built for creative expression, typographic play, and animation.

 ![Shantell Sans with Shantell Martin artwork, calling it ”A font for you”](specimens/shantell_sans-hero.png)

+Shantell Sans is a project based on the artwork, handwriting, and creative philosophy of Shantell Martin.
 Rather than trying to exactly mimick or “replace” Shantell’s writing, Shantell Sans takes inspiration from marker-based fonts like Comic Sans & Inkwell Sans.
 It aims to create an authetically typographic system with a single core shape per character, in order to deliver a simple, inviting, and energetic tone while encouraging freedom and play.

 ![Font styles in Shantell Sans](specimens/shantell_sans-styles.png)